atisamhaq123/Truck-loading/README.md

 # Truck-loading

 The Truck Loading Application is a lightweight Android application made with Java language in Android Studio.
 It uses Google Firebase for database management, login authentication, and to store other information.
-The application is divided into three different modules: Customer Modules, Driver module, and Admin module.
+The application is divided into three different modules: Customer Modules, Driver module, and Admin module..

 ## Screens
 <div style="display: flex; justify-content: center">